-We cannot stress enough how important it is for students to take an incremental, test-driven design approach.
-Students should implement one and only one new instruction by modifying the datapath and control unit.
-Students should then implement the corresponding unit tests, verify that the tests are correct on the FL model, then verify that their baseline design passes the same test.
-Then, and only then, should students move onto the next instruction.
+and only then, should students move onto the next instruction.
 As mentioned above, we recommend implementing the instructions in the following order: register-register arithmetic instructions, register-immediate instructions, memory instructions, jump instructions, branch instructions.

 In addition to the assembly tests for each instruction, you must also add additional unit tests for any datapath components you add or modify.
-So when you add new operations to the ALU, you must add corresponding unit tests to ProcDpathComponentsRTL\test.py.
+So when you add new operations to the ALU, you must add corresponding unit tests to ProcDpathComponentsRTL_test.py.